-One of the most important factors influencing the beauty of any rug is the colors.
-Some of the most magnificent colors have been and are being achieved on a regular basis in the contemporary production of Persian Gabbehs.
+One of the most important factors influencing the beauty of any rug are the colors.
+Some of the most magnificent color creations have been and are being achieved on a regular basis in the contemporary production of Persian Gabbehs.
 Jewel tones abound and old school dyeing techniques have been given new life.

 With their simple design elements, they are perfectly suited for modern interiors.
 Additionally, they can be easily incorporated into most eclectic decorating schemes and work well with traditional Persian tribal rugs, if the colors are in agreement.
 This is not a rug recommended for a formal room.
 If the moods and colors are in harmony and it pleases you, that is the bottom line.

 In my article, "How to Buy an Oriental Rug" I have gone into detail on the difference between a Persian Rug and an Oriental Rug.
 To the uninitiated, a Persian rug is strictly from Iran or the former Persian Empire, if an antique.

 An Indo-Gabbeh is a copy of the Persian Gabbeh woven in India.
 These rugs are much stiffer in body and usually have little, if any color variation, which comes from the hand-spun wool and vegetable dyes used in the Persian Gabbehs.

 Gabbeh rugs are woven in villages of settled tribal groups, many of them descendants of Turkic speaking peoples.
 The most prolific producers of Gabbeh are the Qashqai, famous for their love of color.
 The best Gabbehs, woven with lustrous hand-spun Persian wool come from the areas near the Zagros Mountains in Southern Iran.
 The creation of these rugs are most often done in the home, each one a unique and splendid presentation of the weavers' art.